excalidraw/excalidraw/src/packages/excalidraw/README.md

 **_Signature_**

 <pre>
-loadLibraryFromBlob(blob: <a href="https://developer.mozilla.org/en-US/docs/Web/API/Blob">Blob</a>)
+loadLibraryFromBlob(blob: <a href="https://developer.mozilla.org/en-US/docs/Web/API/Blob">Blob</a>, defaultStatus: "published" | "unpublished")
 </pre>

 This function loads the library from the blob.
+Additonally takes `defaultStatus` param which sets the default status for library item if not present, defaults to `unpublished`.

 #### `loadFromBlob`